Patrick Warburton: Career

-Despite being a lifelong fan of the Los Angeles Kings hockey team, Warburton has appeared at multiple New Jersey Devils games with his face (and chest) painted similar to that of his Devils crazed role in an episode of Seinfeld, exhorting the crowd in a manner like that of his David Puddy character.
+Despite being a lifelong fan of the Los Angeles Kings hockey team, Warburton has appeared at multiple New Jersey Devils games with his face (and chest) painted similar to that of his Devils-crazed role in an episode of Seinfeld, exhorting the crowd in a manner like that of his David Puddy character.
 His real-life relationship with the Devils began when the team invited him to drop the ceremonial first puck of the 1995 season, and he showed up with his face painted.
 After dropping the puck, he slipped and fell, but rescued the moment by regaining his balance and ripping off his shirt to reveal his chest was painted with the letter "D", which came to be regarded as an iconic moment in Devils history.
 The Devils gave out a Puddy bobblehead doll to fans at a 2019 game.

 In the commercial and advertising world, Warburton is the voice in the Carrier Corporation commercials for their air-conditioning and HVAC units, and was the voice of Superman in The Adventures of Seinfeld and Superman for American Express.
-He is the voice of Lewis in the "Clark & Lewis Expedition" radio commercials for Horizon Air.
-In August 2009, he played a high-end PC in a "Get a Mac" ad for Apple Inc. He became the spokesman for Japanese automaker Honda's "Good Reasons" advertising campaign in September 2011.
+He is the voice of Lewis in the "Clark and Lewis Expedition" radio commercials for Horizon Air.
+In August 2009, he played a high-end computer in a "Get a Mac" advertisement for Apple Inc. He became the spokesman for Japanese automaker Honda's "Good Reasons" advertising campaign in September 2011.
 He is the voice in NAPA's "Can of Know How" commercial.
 In 2015, he appeared in National Car Rental's "Be the Boss of You" commercials.
 He is the voice of the current "Discover Fresh" radio ad campaign by Souplantation, a California-based buffet-style restaurant chain (known as Sweet Tomatoes in other markets).

-Warburton is also the voice of Ranger, a forest ranger, in a series of radio spots for the national Smokey Bear campaign sponsored by the U.S. Forest Service and the Ad Council.

-In 2003, he appeared in the M&Ms commercial "You Don't Eat Your Own Kind".
+Warburton is also the voice of Ranger, a forest ranger, in a series of radio spots for the national Smokey Bear campaign sponsored by the United States Forest Service and the Ad Council.
+In 2003, he appeared in the M&M's commercial "You Don't Eat Your Own Kind".
+More recently, Warburton has begun a career in stand-up comedy, and has actively toured the U.S. In December of 2025, he released his first comedy special, Still Catholic.